 The goat dance

 Anyone in Romania would be able to tell you stories about the goat dance.
-Weather you come from a remote village or grew up in Bucharest, like I, people know about this quirky winter tradition.
-To welcome the New Year, a young lad would disguise himself by wearing a mask which resembles a goat and an inside out traditional waistcoat.
+Whether you come from a remote village or grew up in Bucharest, like I, people know about this quirky winter tradition.
+To welcome the New Year, a young lad would disguise himself by wearing a mask which resembles a goat and an inside-out traditional waistcoat.
 "The goat" and his comrades would then go around from home to home, dancing, singing and cheering, to bring good luck.
-The dance itself is quite ad hoc, although in certain regions of Romania, it's well choreographed.
+The dance itself is quite ad hoc, although, in certain regions of Romania, it's well choreographed.
 Some bring drums and whistles and put on a proper traditional show.
 Many wondered what the goat dance really represents and it is believed to be similar to the tradition of the embellished ox.
 In essence, it is performed for fertility, good luck and health.

 Here are the lyrics of "The goat" song usually performed during the dance.
 It took me a while to find the originals and translate them.
 And no, the lyrics don't make much sense in Romanian either.

 "Green leaf and a peanut